NERC-Digital-Solutions-Hub/rse-assessment/README.md

 **NERC Digital Solutions Programme RSE Assessment**

-The assessment consists of three assignments:
+The assessment consists of three assignments.
+Please read carefully below so that you can determine which assignments to complete.

-1. **CSharp Assignment**: A specific C# project is provided for this task.
-Returning this assignment is obligatory if you have listed C# expertise on your CV.
+1. **CSharp Assignment**: A C# project included in this repository is provided for this task.
+Returning this assignment is **obligatory if you have listed C# expertise on your CV**.
 2. **JavaScript Assignment**: This assignment involves the critical evaluation of two JavaScript code files.
-It is compulsory to submit this assignment if JavaScript is mentioned in your CV.
+It is **compulsory to submit this assignment if JavaScript is mentioned in your CV**.
 3. **Python Assignment**: This assignment is intended for candidates who have exclusively listed Python in their CV and lack either C# and/or JavaScript skills.
 Those who have submitted both C# and JavaScript assignments may also choose to submit the Python assignment voluntarily; however, it is not mandatory.

 The code files for your assessment can be found in:

 https://github.com/NERC-Digital-Solutions-Hub/rse-assessment

-Feel free to clone the repository or download a zip with the code from GitHub.
+You can clone the repository or download a zip with the code from GitHub.

 Please review the assessment requirements carefully.
 The tasks have been intentionally designed to be straightforward while still providing ample opportunity for you to showcase your software engineering knowledge.
 To proceed to the interview stage, you should submit the completed tasks.
 However, if meeting the deadline proves challenging, please contact us via email to discuss possible solutions.
 If you believe your submission is incomplete, feel free to submit it with a note explaining what remains unfinished and how you would approach completing these elements given more time.